nizamiza/noc-pb-deno-fresh-workshop/WALKTHROUGH.md

     try {
       /**
-       * We need to refresh the user record to get the latest data.
+       * The user record needs to be refreshed to get the latest data.
 This is
-       * because the user's data might have changed since the last time the user
+       * because the user's data might have changed since the last time they
        * logged in.
        */
       const { record } = await pb.collection("users").authRefresh<User>();